srid/haskell-flake/doc/guide/dependency.md

 slug: dependency
 ---

-# Adding dependencies
+# Overriding dependencies

-There are several libraries from [Hackage](https://hackage.haskell.org/) that you can use in your Haskell project nixified using haskell-flakea.
+There are several libraries from [Hackage](https://hackage.haskell.org/) that you can use in your Haskell project nixified using haskell-flake.
 The general steps to do this are:

 1. Identify the package name from Hackage.
 Let's say you want to use [`ema`](https://hackage.haskell.org/package/ema)
 2. Add the package, `ema`, to the `.cabal` file under [the `build-depends` section](https://cabal.readthedocs.io/en/3.4/cabal-package.html#pkg-field-build-depends).